Odjit/KindredSchematics/README.md

 [V Rising Modding Discord](https://vrisingmods.com/discord)

+## Build Mode & Palette System (Preview for Testing)

+Sneak Peek for **Build Mode** and **Palette System** aimed at making construction more intuitive and efficient.
+These features allow you to quickly browse through prefabs, place tiles down, and manage your build palette.
+Try them out and [share your feedback](https://discord.gg/Tp4yBzhKVs)!

+### Build Mode

+- **Toggle Build Mode**: Use `.build mode` to turn Build Mode on or off.
+- **Entity Highlighting**: Build Mode will highlight certain tiles that you are aiming at (more tiles will be supported over time).
+- **Grab Tiles**: Use **Left Click** to grab a tile.
+- **Rotate Tiles**: Use **Q** to rotate counterclockwise and **E** to rotate clockwise any item you have grabbed.
+- **Delete or Copy Tiles**: Press **Space** to delete a grabbed item, or to grab a *copy* of what you last grabbed.
+- **Copy Hovered Tiles**: Press **R** to make a copy of whatever tile you are currently hovering over.

+### Palette System

+The Palette System offers a powerful toolset for managing prefabs with ease:
+- **Adding Prefabs to Palette** (`.palette add`) – Search for and add prefabs to your palette for easy access.
+- **Removing Prefabs from Palette** (`.palette remove`) – Remove unwanted prefabs from your palette.
+- **Listing Palette Contents** (`.palette list`) – Display all prefabs currently stored in your palette.
+- **Clearing Palette** (`.palette clear`) – Wipe the palette clean and start fresh.
+- **Cycling Through Palette**: While in Build Mode, use **C** and **T** to cycle backwards and forwards through your current palette respectively.

 ## Commands

 ### Build Commands

 - `.build free`
-  - turns on debug mode free building.
+  - Turns on debug mode free building.
 Building/Crafting will have no cost.
-DO NOT USE THIS ON A LIVE SERVER.
+  - DO NOT USE THIS ON A LIVE SERVER.
 There is a config file to disable this command for your live server.

 - `.build restrictions`
-  - toggles building placement restrictions.
+  - Toggles building placement restrictions.
 Also disables all respawns.
-DO NOT USE THIS ON A LIVE SERVER.
+  - DO NOT USE THIS ON A LIVE SERVER.
 There is a config file to disable this command for your live server.
   - Shortcut: `.build r`

 - `.build disablefreebuild`
-  - disables freebuild and restrictionless build modes.
+  - Disables freebuild and restrictionless build modes.
 Also disables spawning in the glow library.
-You will need to edit the config to turn them back on. (useful for live servers)
+You will need to edit the config to turn them back on (useful for live servers).

+- `.build mode`
+  - Toggles build mode.

+- `.build setcursor`
+  - Sets a cursor prefab to place tiles.

 - `.build clearradius (radius)`
   - Deletes out everything in a radius centered on you.

 - `.build setcorner`
-  - sets corner coordinates for rectangular work area
+  - Sets corner coordinates for rectangular work area.

 - `.build clearbox`
-  - clears a box with your current coordinates and the coordinates from setcorner.
+  - Clears a box with your current coordinates and the coordinates from `setcorner`.

 - `.build clearterritory (territoryIndex)`
-  - clears out a territory of all tiles except a heart.
+  - Clears out a territory of all tiles except a heart.
   - Shortcut: `.build ct (territoryIndex)`

 - `.build spawn (tile)`
-  - spawns in the specified tile at your aimed position.
-This is ueful for Tile Models NOT included in the build menu.
+  - Spawns in the specified tile at your aimed position.
+  - Useful for Tile Models NOT included in the build menu.

 - `.build search (searchterm)`
-  - searches through tile prefabs for a match to the search term.
+  - Searches through tile prefabs for a match to the search term.
   - Shortcut: `.build s (searchterm)`

 - `.build check`
-  - checks the tile you are looking at for a prefab name.
-This will only fetch an *entities' prefab*, if it is not a placeable entity you won't get a read on it. (invalid models)
+  - Checks the tile you are looking at for a prefab name.
+  - This will only fetch an entity’s prefab—if it is not a placeable entity you won’t get a read on it. (invalid models)

 - `.build delete`
-  - deletes the tile model you are looking at.
+  - Deletes the tile model you are looking at.

 - `.build rotate`
-  - rotates a tile at your aimed position.
+  - Rotates a tile at your aimed position.
-- `.build immortal`
-  - makes the tile you are looking at immortal. (can't be broken)
-- `.build immortalrange (radius)`
-  - makes all tiles in a radius immortal. (can't be broken)
-- `.build mortal`
-  - makes the tile you are looking at mortal. (can be broken)
-- `.build mortalrange (radius)`
-  - makes all tiles in a radius mortal. (can be broken)

 - `.build changeheart`
-  - changes the heart of the tile you are looking at to your fallback heart.
+  - Changes the heart of the tile you are looking at to your fallback heart.

 - `.build changeheartrange (radius)`
-  - changes the heart of all tiles in a radius to your fallback heart.
+  - Changes the heart of all tiles in a radius to your fallback heart.

 - `.build lookupheart`
-  - looks up the heart of the tile you are looking at.
+  - Looks up the heart of the tile you are looking at.

 - `.build setfallbackheart (useOwnerDoors=true) (useOwnerChests=true)`
   - Sets the fallback castle heart for loading or building without restrictions to the nearby heart.
-You can also specify whether to use Owner or Neutral for doors and chests.
-Defaults to owner.
+  - You can also specify whether to use Owner or Neutral for doors and chests.
+Defaults to Owner.

 - `.build neutraldoors`
-  - Any doors you place will be neutral and will not belong to a heart. (useable by all)
+  - Any doors you place will be neutral and will not belong to a heart (useable by all).

 - `.build ownerdoors`
-  - Any doors you place will belong to the your fallback heart. (normal door behavior)
+  - Any doors you place will belong to your fallback heart (normal door behavior).

 - `.build neutralchests`
-  - Any chests you place will be neutral and will not belong to a heart. (useable by all)
+  - Any chests you place will be neutral and will not belong to a heart (useable by all).

 - `.build ownerchests`
-  - Any chests you place will belong to the your fallback heart. (normal chest behavior)
+  - Any chests you place will belong to your fallback heart (normal chest behavior).

 - `.build settings`
-  - Shows the current settings for the .build commands.
-Current heart, and what doors/chests will be placed as.
+  - Shows the current settings for the `.build` commands — current heart, and what doors/chests will be placed as.

+### Palette Commands

+- `.palette add (searchterm)`
+  - Adds a specified prefab search to the build palette.
+  - Shortcut: `.pal a (searchterm)`

+- `.palette remove (searchterm)`
+  - Removes a specified prefab search from the build palette.
+  - Shortcut: `.pal r (seachterm)`

+- `.palette list`
+  - Lists all prefabs in the build palette.
+  - Shortcut: `.pal l`

+- `.palette clear`
+  - Clears the build palette.
+  - Shortcut: `.pal c`

+### Modifytile Commands

-- `.build lock`
+- `.modifytile lock`
-  - Prevents the tile from being dismantled.
+  - Prevents the tile you are looking at from being dismantled.
+  - Shortcut: `.modt lock`

-- `.build unlock`
+- `.modifytile unlock`
-  - Allows the tile to be dismantled.
+  - Allows the tile you are looking at to be dismantled.
+  - Shortcut: `.modt unlock`

-- `.build lockrange (radius)`
+- `.modifytile lockrange (radius)`
   - Prevents all tiles in a radius from being dismantled.
+  - Shortcut: `.modt lockrange (radius)`

-- `.build unlockrange (radius)`
+- `.modifytile unlockrange (radius)`
   - Allows all tiles in a radius to be dismantled.
+  - Shortcut: `.modt unlockrange (radius)`

-- `.build lockterritory (territoryIndex)`
+- `.modifytile lockterritory (territoryIndex)`
   - Prevents all tiles in a territory from being dismantled.
+  - Shortcut: `.modt lockterritory (territoryIndex)`

-- `.build unlockterritory (territoryIndex)`
+- `.modifytile unlockterritory (territoryIndex)`
   - Allows all tiles in a territory to be dismantled.
+  - Shortcut: `.modt unlockterritory (territoryIndex)`

-- `.build movelock`
+- `.modifytile movelock`
-  - Prevents the tile from being moved.
+  - Prevents the tile you are looking at from being moved.
+  - Shortcut: `.modt movelock`

-- `.build moveunlock`
+- `.modifytile moveunlock`
-  - Allows the tile to be moved.
+  - Allows the tile you are looking at to be moved.
+  - Shortcut: `.modt moveunlock`

-- `.build movelockterritory (territoryIndex)`
+- `.modifytile movelockterritory (territoryIndex)`
   - Prevents all tiles in a territory from being moved.
+  - Shortcut: `.modt movelockterritory (territoryIndex)`

-- `.build moveunlockterritory (territoryIndex)`
+- `.modifytile moveunlockterritory (territoryIndex)`
-  - Allows all tiles in a territory to be moved.
+  - Allows all tiles in a territory from being moved.
+  - Shortcut: `.modt moveunlockterritory (territoryIndex)`

+- `.modifytile immortal`
+  - Makes the tile you are looking at immortal (can’t be broken).
+  - Shortcut: `.modt immortal`

+- `.modifytile immortalrange (radius)`
+  - Makes all tiles in a radius immortal (can’t be broken).
+  - Shortcut: `.modt immortalrange (radius)`
+  - Alias: `.modt ir (radius)`

+- `.modifytile mortal`
+  - Makes the tile you are looking at mortal (can be broken).
+  - Shortcut: `.modt mortal`

+- `.modifytile mortalrange (radius)`
+  - Makes all tiles in a radius mortal (can be broken).
+  - Shortcut: `.modt mortalrange (radius)`
+  - Alias: `.modt mr (radius)`

+- `.modifytile pavementspeed (speed) (territoryIndex)`
+  - Changes the PavementBonusSource movement speed for all tiles in the specified territory.
+  - Shortcut: `.modt pavementspeed (speed) (territoryIndex)`

 ### Schematic Commands
 - `.schematic list`